Sea of Galilee: Hellenistic and Roman periods

 In 135 CE, Bar Kokhba's revolt was put down which was part of the Jewish–Roman wars.
 The Romans responded by banning all Jews from Jerusalem.
 The center of Jewish culture and learning shifted to the region of Galilee and the Kinneret, particularly Tiberias.
 It was in this region that the Jerusalem Talmud was compiled.

 Middle Ages

-The Sea of Galilee's importance declined when the Byzantine Empire lost control, and the area came under the control of the Umayyad Caliphate and subsequent Islamic empires.
-The palace of Minya was built by the lake during the reign of al-Walid I (705–715 CE).
-Apart from Tiberias, the major towns and cities in the area were gradually abandoned.
 In 1187, Sultan Saladin defeated the armies of the Crusader Kingdom of Jerusalem at the Battle of Hattin, largely because he was able to cut the Crusaders off from the valuable fresh water of the Sea of Galilee.